AndiLavera/motion.cr/README.md

 ## Guide

 MotionComponents are Crystal objects that output HTML.
+MotionComponents are most effective in cases where view code is reused or benefits from being tested directly.
 The code itself was pulled & altered from [Lucky Framework](https://github.com/luckyframework/lucky).
-Think of them as an evolution of the presenter pattern, inspired by React & Github's ViewComponent library.

-MotionComponents are most effective in cases where view code is reused or benefits from being tested directly.

 ### Why should I use components?